epsi-rns/epsi-rns.github.io/_posts/desktop/2016/2016-06-29-awesome-install-arch.markdown

 ## Running Awesome WM

-To switch to Awesome WM after installaion completed, you can logout your current DE/WM (Desktop Environment or Window Manager).
+To switch to Awesome WM after installation completed, you can logout your current DE/WM (Desktop Environment or Window Manager).
 In your DM (Display Manager), login with Awesome WM Session.